GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 [tsunami_stage_exceedance_rates_to_csv.R](tsunami_stage_exceedance_rates_to_csv.R)
-Script to convert the netcdf files containing stage-vs-return-period curves, into pointwise values of stages at a range of return periods, in a csv format.
+Script to convert the netcdf files containing stage-vs-return-period curves, into pointwise values of stages at a range of return periods, in a csv and shapefile format.
+The resulting outputs have some rounding, and contain less information than the netcdf output.
+However they are provided because many users find these formats easy to work with.